Kenya national cricket team: 2005 to 2007

 A rebuilding process began in 2005.
 The player strikes ceased, and Kenya again reached the semi-finals of the Intercontinental Cup.
 They warmed up for the semi-finals in Windhoek with a tour of Zimbabwe, to play two first-class and one one-day match against Zimbabwe A. They won all three of those games, and drew against Bermuda in the semi-final of the 2005 ICC Intercontinental Cup but lost to Ireland in the final, despite scoring 404/4 in their first innings.

 In early 2006, the Kenya Cricket Association was disbanded and replaced by Cricket Kenya.
 The rebuilding process was in full swing as Kenya began playing ODI cricket again.
 Their return to ODI cricket was a five match series against Zimbabwe, which was drawn 2–2 with one match abandoned.
 This was followed by a four match ODI series against Bangladesh, with Kenya losing all four matches in that series.
 Their 2006 ICC Intercontinental Cup campaign got off to a poor start with a draw against the Netherlands and a defeat to Canada, but they bounced right back with two ODI wins over Canada at the Toronto Cricket, Skating and Curling Club.
 Bangladesh toured Kenya in August, winning all three ODIs, before an Intercontinental Cup draw against Bermuda and three ODI wins over Bermuda.

 A triangular tournament in Mombasa against Canada and Scotland began Kenya's 2007 and Kenya won the tournament.
 They then hosted Division One of the World Cricket League at three grounds in Nairobi, playing against Bermuda, Canada, Ireland, the Netherlands and Scotland.
 Kenya also won this event, beating Scotland in the final.
 This was followed by the 2007 World Cup, Kenya's fourth World Cup.
 Kenya beat Canada in the first round, but lost to England and New Zealand, thus missing out on the Super Eight stage.

-In October 2007, either side of Intercontinental Cup games, Kenya hosted Canada in two ODIs and then Bermuda in three.
+In October 2007, either team of Intercontinental Cup games, Kenya hosted Canada in two ODIs and then Bermuda in three.
 Kenya won all five matches, with strong bowling performances setting up relatively comfortable chases batting second.